Petta (film): Plot

-In the past, Maalik learns that brothers Devaram and Singaaram are involved in an illegal sand mafia, which leads to Maalik and Petta getting enough evidence for the police to arrest Devaram.
-Petta learns that Maalik is in love with Devaram and Singaaram's sister Poongodi, who conceived with him even before wedlock.
-Though reluctant initially, Petta finally agrees, and he and his wife "Saro", convince Poongodi's father, Rajapandi, to get Poongodi married to Maalik.
-Devaram and Singaar vehemently oppose the alliance.
-But marriage happens with aid of Petta.
-Rajapandi out of love and affection transfer properties to his daughter Poongodi.
+In the past, Maalik learns that Singaar Singh (then known as Singaaram) and his brother Devaaram are involved in an illegal sand mafia, which leads to Maalik and Petta getting enough evidence for the police to arrest Devaaram.
+Petta learns that Maalik is in love with Devaaram and Singaaram's sister Poongodi, who conceived with him even before wedlock.
+Though reluctant initially, Petta finally agrees, and he and his wife Sarojam, convince Poongodi's father, Rajapandi, to get Poongodi married to Maalik.
+Devaaram and Singaaram vehemently oppose the alliance since Maalik is a Muslim.
+But the marriage happens with the aid of Petta.
+Rajapandi, out of love and affection, transfers properties to Poongodi.

-Enraged, by marriage and property transfer, Devaram and Singaaram kill Rajapandi.
-On learning this, Petta kills Devaram during Rajapandi's funeral and expels Singaaram from the village.

-Singaaram orchestrates a bomb blast during Poongodi's seemantham, killing Maalik, Saro and seemingly Petta's son Chinna.
-After finding Poongodi still alive, Petta takes her to safety.
+Devaaram and Singhaaram kill Rajapandi.
+On learning this, Petta kills Devaaram during Rajapandi's funeral and expels Singhaaram from the village.
+During Poongodi's seemantham, Singaaram orchestrates a bomb blast, killing Sarojam and seemingly Petta's son Chinnan, and has his men open fire, killing Maalik and the remaining survivors at the seemantham.
+Petta finds Poongodi still alive and takes her to safety.
 Poongodi later gives birth to Anwar, and leaves for Australia with him to evade Singaaram.

-On learning about his past, Anwar, Petta and Michael's henchmen leave to kill Singaaram, now Singaar Singh, who is a big man in Uttar Pradesh Politics.
-Petta and Anwar confront Jithu, who is determined to kill them after learning about them from Singaar.
+In the present, Anwar, Petta and Michael's henchmen leave to kill Singaaram, who lives under an alias, Singhaar Singh.
+Petta and Anwar confront Jithu, who is determined to kill them after learning about them from Singhaar.
 The duo manages to escape Jithu.
-Later, Petta meets Jithu privately and reveals him to be actually his son Chinna, whom Singaar adopted after found alive with injuries in the wreckage.
+Later, Petta meets Jithu privately and reveals him to be actually his son Chinnan, whom Singhaar adopted after finding him alive with injuries in the wreckage.